b3nkang/b3nkang/README.md

 ### **Hi!**

-I'm Ben, and I'm a rising at Brown University studying computer science.
-A little bit about me - I enjoy blundering pieces on [Chess.com](https://www.chess.com/member/ben-k), (trying to) hunt KOMs on Strava, and doing a bit of photography work on the side!
+I'm Ben, and I'm a junior at Brown University studying computer science.
+You can find more about me at my personal site, [benkang.me](https://benkang.me/)

 <table style="width:100%">
   <tr>